teleprint-me/py.gpt.prompt/docs/research/genesis.md

-# The Genesis Model: Exploring Market Analysis with Generative AI
+# The Genesis Model: Exploring How Financial Models could apply to Generative AI

 ## Abstract